skatejs/skatejs/README.md

 ##### `notify`

-Whether or not to emit a `skate.property` event when the property is set.
-This is turned on by default.
-To disable, set `notify` to a falsy value.
+Whether or not to emit an event when the property is set.
+If `true`, then a `skate.property` event is emitted.
+If a `String`, then the value is used as the event name that is emitted.

 ##### `set`